strlcat/randsaddr/README.md

 There are several prefixes for each subnet range you can use to alter randsaddr behavior:

 `E`, like `E2001:db8:7:4aa0::/60`, will mark this subnet range as `EUI64` style.
-Addressess generated for this subnet will take form like `2001:db8:7:4aa0:8a8:7cff:fee3:1a32`.
+Addresses generated for this subnet will take form like `2001:db8:7:4aa0:8a8:7cff:fee3:1a32`.
 The `ff:fe` in middle of `hostid` is constant which, according to IPv6 standard, specifies that `hostid` was simply copied from NIC's MAC address.
 So, `:8a8:7cff:fee3:1a32` part literally says "My MAC address is `08:a8:7c:e3:1a:32`".